hesselvoo/SSA/README.md

 # Node-SSA-app

 This is the Self Sovereign Attendancy application.
-Written for NodeJS as a PoC+ with securitymeasures builtin (and with LOTS of remarks en debuginfo in the source -over 70%-).
+Written for NodeJS as a PoC+ with securitymeasures built for IOTA-chrysalis with MAM-V0 (and with LOTS of remarks en debuginfo in the source -over 70%-).

 The code-dir has a JS-file for 4 modules: